steveohara/stockticker/README.md

-Feel free to criticise or make suggestions for enhancements etc.  I do development on this to keep me from going insane in my normal development job so I'm always looking for some sort of distraction....
+Feel free to criticise or make suggestions for enhancements etc.  I do development on this to keep me from going insane in my normal development job, so I'm always looking for some sort of distraction....
 My goal is to keep it simple and lightweight.

 To see how it works, how to configure it etc. see the [WIKI](https://github.com/steveohara/stockticker/wiki)